by Beverley Paine, Jul 2013

 Every home educating parent worries if she or he is doing enough, or doing it right.
 What we often forget is that works for one family (or even one child) doesn't necessarily work for others.
 There isn't one right or wrong way.
 Parenting individual children is always going to be one continuous experiment, tweaking this or that, and it is the same with home education.

-Even now, with adult children, I worry that I did enough or did it right, then remember that I always tried to do the best I could with what I had all the time.
+Even now, with adult children, I worry that I did enough or did it right, then remember that I always tried to do the best I could with what I had at the time.
 Sometimes that was woefully inadequate, but usually because we were beset by health problems that took frequently took centre stage, or the money just wasn't there to do what we preferred to do.
 Life happens and we work our way around whatever limitations we need to deal with, building on the opportunities that are there.
 And there were many opportunities, more than we could realistically take advantage of!

 Over time I began to realise that a busy productive home life is a wonderful education in itself and that all I really need to do was help the children focus on and learn a few things here and there as the need arose: how to work out percentages, or exchange tens for units, or calculate the area of a circle.
 Out would come the maths dictionary and sometimes a text or work book or two and we'd learn the skill together.
 Sometimes I would recognise that the children needed a skill (which in our home we call 'tools' for living) ahead of need and then I'd create an opportunity for them to come across it, usually through play, board/card games or art/craft activities.
 Construction activities were a way of life for us and easily covered a considerable part of the school curriculum without even trying!